Before you watch this webinar

 Novartis logo

 This webinar has received sponsorship from Novartis Pharmaceuticals UK limited.
-The first session in the webinar is designed and delivered by the MS Academy and sponsored by Novartis Pharmaceuticals UK limited; the sponsor has had no input into the educational content, speaker selection or organisation of the session.
+The sponsor has had no input into the educational content, speaker selection or organisation of the session.

 This webinar is designed for healthcare professionals who want to deepen their understanding of advanced MRI markers in the diagnosis of multiple sclerosis (MS).
 The session will provide a detailed update on the latest MS diagnostic criteria, with particular emphasis on neuroradiological features that support accurate and timely diagnosis.